datadaveshin/dsp/03-command_line.md

 > > $ unset TESTING
 > > $ echo $TESTING

-> > Ok, I get it export is to set environment variables
-> > and also, you have to 'unset' it to get rid of it
+> > You have to 'unset' env variables to get rid of them.

 > > 16) cd -

-> > changes directory to previous directory stored as env variable OLDPWD
+> > Changes directory to previous directory stored as env variable OLDPWD.

 ---